How to Create the Perfect Charcuterie Board

 - Affordable: doesn’t have to cost a fortune, and with a little planning, you can offer an array of cheeses, nuts and fruit on a dime!

-A really impressive and delicious cheese board offers a variety of foods that pair well with one another.
+A really impressive and delicious charcuterie board offers a variety of foods that compliment one another.

-Cheese, dried fruit, candied, salty and spicy nuts, smoked almonds, fresh fruit, jams, mustards, olives, dark chocolate and perhaps a dried meat such as Genoa salami.
+A variety of cheeses, dried fruits, candied, salty and spicy nuts, smoked almonds, fresh fruit, jams, mustards, olives, dark chocolate and perhaps a dried meat such as Genoa salami.
+You want options for the ultimate flavor profiles-sweet, salty, spicy, mild.

 You’ll want the presentation to be stunning and inviting, so envision the entire board covered in tasty goodies